 If you have a half-hour or more extended break, do not set your alarm for more than 20 minutes.
 As mentioned earlier, resting too long runs the risk of waking up groggy because you could enter a deep stage of sleep.

 Take Your Nap

-Enjoy your nap!
-If you can’t fall completely asleep, don’t stress.
-Even lying there relaxing and lightly dozing could have similar benefits.
+Now is your chance to finally lie down and enjoy your nap.
+If you can’t fall asleep, don’t stress.
+Even lying there relaxed and lightly dozing could have similar benefits.